What is the student experience?

-This is why analyzing your research within the context of all feedback – not just looking at one particular aspect – is vital.
+This is why analysing your research within the context of all feedback – not just looking at one particular aspect – is vital.
 Comprehensive feedback and data collection will help your students succeed because you’ll not only understand what’s happening, but why it’s happening and which actions will have the greatest impact.

-Analyzing data as a cohesive whole
+Analysing data as a cohesive whole

 There’s a whole host of analytical tools you can use to evaluate the student experience, from key driver analysis to multivariate regression and text analytics.

 Each one has a role to play in identifying and prioritising improvements.
 The key to getting it right is to be able to analyse all your data together.